Appropriate Use Procedures and Standards

 - Do not send private, confidential, or authentication information in email messages.

-"While the University respects the user's
+"While the University respects the user's privacy, information

 stored on or transmitted through the Resource is subject to